-Financial planning is underpinned by service planning.
+Financial planning is underpinned by service/business planning.
 Increased expenditure in any service area has to be justified to the Corporate Management Team, and where necessary approved by the Executive.
-Corporate Management Team is tasked with prioritising resources to ensure that the objectives within Corporate Plan are supported by the individual service plans, and that improvements are in line with corporate objectives.
+Corporate Management Team is tasked with prioritising resources to ensure that the objectives within Corporate Plan are supported by the individual service/business plans, and that improvements are in line with corporate objectives.

-Policies.
-Corporate policies on a range of topics such as Equality and Diversity, Customer Care, Data Protection, Human Rights, and Fraud are all subject to internal review.
-We keep all staff aware of changes in policy, or documentation through a system called Netconsent and where appropriate arrange training for all or key members of staff.
+Policies - Corporate policies on a range of topics such as Equality and Diversity, Customer Care, Data Protection, Human Rights, and Fraud are all subject to internal review.
+We keep all staff aware of changes in policy, or documentation through a system called Netconsent.
+The Corporate Training Needs are identified each year and appropriate training for all or key members of staff is provided.

-Risk.
-The risk management strategy, which now forms part of the Governance Local Code, shows the role both Members and Officers have in the identification and minimisation of risk.
+Risk - The risk management strategy, which now forms part of the Governance Local Code, shows the role both Members and Officers have in the identification and minimisation of risk.
 Risks are recorded in a Corporate Risk Register and are then subject to regular review.

-Service Assurance.
-A Service Assurance Statement is produced annually by all Directors, detailing their assessment of their services.
+Service Assurance - A Service Assurance Statement is produced annually by all Directors of this Council and of Shared Services detailing their assessment of their services.
 They are required to give assurance that risks have been identified, that sound business arrangements operate in their service areas, and that the service is subject to monitoring and review in order to assess performance.

-Performance Management Framework.
-Progress towards the achievement of our objectives is monitored through our Performance Management Framework.
-A quarterly Performance Report is produced and reviewed by Corporate Management Team, by Members and by Scrutiny.
+Performance Management Framework - Progress towards the achievement of our objectives is monitored through our Performance Management Framework.
+A quarterly Performance Report is produced and reviewed by Corporate Management Team, by Cabinet and by Scrutiny (Policy and Performance)

-Internal Audit.
-The East Kent Audit Partnership (EKAP) Internal Audit Team reports to the Director of Finance, Housing and Community.
+Internal Audit - The East Kent Audit Partnership (EKAP) Internal Audit Team reports to the Director of Finance, Housing and Community.
 They operate under a Charter, which defines their relationship with our officers, and the Governance Committee.
 Their main responsibility is to provide assurance and advice on our internal control systems to the Corporate Management Team and Members.
 Internal Audit reviews the adequacy, reliability and effectiveness of internal control and recommends improvements where appropriate.
 It also supports the development of systems, providing advice on risk and control.